 It's Oscar season baby!
 Wooo!

-So, with all of this in mind, we at 90min decided to make our own 2021 Academy Awards for films that we've actually all seen.
+So, with all of this in mind, we at 90min decided to make our own 2022 Academy Awards for films that we've actually like.
 And of course, these films are all about football.

 The Damned United - Peter Morgan